stephengladney/fetchy/README.md

 1. Simple get, post, put and delete functions
 2. Accepts TypeScript generics for type-safe returns.
-3. Returns errors rather than throwing them, removing the need to use try/catch blocks. (version ≥1.2.0)
+3. Returns errors rather than throwing them, removing the need to use try/catch blocks. (version ≥2.0.0)
-4. Easy handling of different types of fetch errors.
+4. Easily detects and handles different types of fetch errors.

 ## Documentation